primer/react/contributor-docs/CONTRIBUTING.md

 ### TypeScript support

-Primer React is written in TypeScript, and we include type definitions in our built artifacts.
+Primer React is written in TypeScript.
+We include type definitions in our built artifacts.
 To check types, run the `typecheck` script:

 ```
 npm run typecheck